liamw1/oxibooru/doc/BENCHMARKS.md

     perform about as well as szurubooru.
 There's probably still some room for improvement here.
 The runtime is a somewhat even split between the png decoding, the thumbnail creation, and the image signature creation.
-The first two are out of my control (unless I switch libraries), but I may try playing around with vectorizing and/or multithreading the post signature creation at some point.
+The first two are largely out of my control, but I may try playing around with vectorizing and/or multithreading the post signature creation at some point.